 There are no set fees for estate agents or lawyers in Spain, it’s all negotiable.
 Extra costs such as registration fee and legal fees differ from region to region as well.
 As the buyer, the majority of the cots fall on you.
 These include:

-- The Property transfer tax: this stands at 6-10% for existing properties.
+- The Property transfer tax: This stands at 6-10 percent for existing properties.

 - VAT or IVA: This stands at 10% for new properties.

-- Notary costs, land registration fee, and title deed tax: these stand at 1-2.5% of the purchase price.
+- Notary costs, land registration fee, and title deed tax: These stand at 1-2.5 percent of the purchase price.

-- Legal fees: These are 1-2% of the purchase price including VAT.
+- Legal fees: These are 1-2 percent of the purchase price including VAT.

 Some Spanish banks and international banks offer mortgages to foreign buyers.
 As an expat buyer, you’ll often realize that you need to borrow at a lower loan-to-value rate than Spanish residents.
 This means that you’ll need a bigger deposit for your purchase.
-Depending on the mortgage type, foreign residents can borrow 60-70% loan-to-value.
-This number goes up to 80% for Spanish residents.
+Depending on the mortgage type, foreign residents can borrow 60-70 percent loan-to-value.
+This number goes up to 80 percent for Spanish residents.